Home Expeditions Premium Expedition Overlanding Guide

 Operator provides vehicle, guide, support

 The closest thing to expedition overlanding for those without the vehicle, skills, or desire to manage full self-sufficiency.
-Operators such as G Adventures run small-group overland tours in purpose-built vehicles (their "Lando" overland trucks) through Namibia, Botswana, Zimbabwe, and beyond, with groups typically capped at 18–22, two guides throughout, and logistics handled entirely.
+Operators such as G Adventures run small-group overland tours in purpose-built vehicles through Namibia, Botswana, Zimbabwe, and beyond, with groups typically capped at 18–22, two guides throughout, and logistics handled entirely.
 Maximum exposure to the terrain and wildlife; minimum logistics burden.
 The correct starting point for expedition overlanding first-timers.

 Tier 2 — Self-drive, rental vehicle, planned route